Sushey01/Tangerine_Meringue/README.md

 This project is a **clone** of the South Himal Hospital website, recreated for learning and practice purposes.
 It replicates the core design, features, and layout of the original hospital website using modern web technologies.

 > ⚠️ **Disclaimer:** This is a clone project meant for educational use only.
 It is **not affiliated** with or endorsed by South Himal Hospital.

+# Welcome to Tangerine Meringue!

+Tangerine Meringue is a responsive hospital website clone designed to showcase healthcare services, medical consultants, and patient resources.
+Built with React and styled using external CSS, it features modern UI effects such as hover animations and clip-path styling to create an engaging user experience.
+The project is developed for educational purposes to practice frontend development and UI design by replicating a real-world healthcare site’s look and feel.

+Whether you're here to explore frontend development, CSS tricks, or healthcare UI design inspiration — dive in and experience it yourself!

 ## 🌐 Live Demo